-But of course how we treat our body matters
+How we treat our body matters to our mind

 Practice the positives to beat back the negatives

 Two reasons: 1) We must bring out best selves to this world-changing work, the corporate world gets it, why don't nonprofits?
 2) Supporting physical and mental health at work builds better teams.

 ...we need to deal with stress better.
 We are all humans, with bodies, and emotions, and a nervous system, and a need for food and sleep.